 HostGator also offers dedicated WordPress hosting and VPS hosting as well.
 They have 24/7/365 customer support, and a 45-day money-back guarantee too.

 Hostinger International is an employee-owned hosting company and domain registrar company.
-The company was founded in 2004, and it has headquarter offices around the world.

 They can host the smallest of websites up to large scale company websites.
 You can choose several hosting options with Hostinger.
 However, web hosting and cloud hosting are the most popular choices.

 Web hosting works best for small to medium-sized websites, while cloud hosting works best for larger websites.
 More specifically defined, web hosting is where your site is hosted on a server, usually a shared one.

 Cloud hosting gives your site the ability to bounce between servers to ensure better availability.
 This capability is often a necessity on large sites for optimum speed and performance.